Adlink-ROS/neuron_demo_gpio/README.md

 ### Prerequisites
 1. Hardware and library
 You'll need the ADLINK SEMA library and a compatible motherboard to run this example.
-You can conatct **SOMEONE** for more information.
+You can contact ADLINK for more information.
 2. Download the source of this project to your ROS2 workspace
     ```
     cd ros2_ws/src/ros2